sainsterbukaUA/webinar-impromptu/pub-bias-Mathew-Ling.md

 We’re going to use Zoom’s conference call (not webinar feature), so the room is limited only to 100 participants.
 Amelia will send invitation to all participants and the presenter (Dr Mathew Ling).
-Webinar format is not something that everyone is familiar to, so moderators (Amelia, Sandy, and Annas) will work together to help technical glitches and to break language barrier.
+Webinar format is not something that everyone is familiar to, so moderators (Amelia and Annas) will work together to help technical glitches and to break language barrier.

 ## Webinar structure